 This is where content marketing has the upper hand.
-By using keywords naturally within your content, search engines will see your website as a good search result for a word/phrase and will rank you higher.
+Using keywords naturally within your content, search engines will see your website as a good search result for a word/phrase and rank you higher.

 In addition, great content encourages links from other websites.
 Plus, Google’s search engine algorithm takes into account links—and the websites with the most high-quality links have more chances to occupy the topmost positions for relevant searches.